mingyu623/6DMG/6DMG_htk/airwriting_letter_based/LeaveOneOut/README.txt

 3.0.
 3_0_viterbi_bigram_nbest.pl [datatype] [tree#] [tst usr] [voc] [detOption] This script uses the testing script generated from Step 1.3.
-  This script performs viterbi decoding with specified datatype, decision tree, test user, vocabulary for bigram, and detection option ("det" or "merge").
+  This script performs viterbi decoding with specified datatype, decision tree, test user, vocabulary for bigram, and detection option ("det" or "merge" or "gt").
   See the script for details of input arguments.
   The viberbi decoding will do nbest decoding where nbest is hardcoded to 5.
   To speed up, feel free to lower he nbest number (smallest is 1).